IN THE SPOTLIGHT

 Summer Camp at Roundup River Ranch

-Each summer, we welcome hundreds of Fantastic kids for a week-long camp at Roundup River Ranch in the stunning beauty of the Colorado mountains.
+Each summer, we welcome hundreds of fantastic kids for a week-long camp at Roundup River Ranch in the stunning beauty of the Colorado mountains.
 Children with a variety of medical conditions have the opportunity to experience the magic of camp with other kids who have similar journeys.
-Friendships are formed, new confidences are found, and kids leave with a canoe-full of great answers to “what did you do on your summer vacation?”
+Friendships are formed, new confidences are found, and kids leave with a canoe-full of great answers to “what did you do this summer?”
 From the first “welcome” to the final bittersweet goodbye, campers say that even their first time here feels like coming home.
 Check out camp from the inside.>

 Added Peace of Mind.